strahinjazoranovic/Apothecare/README.md

 1. Verify Files – Ensure all necessary files are located in the htdocs folder of XAMPP.
 2. Start XAMPP Services – Open XAMPP and start both Apache and MySQL.
-3. Open phpMyAdmin – Once MySQL has started, click on the "Admin" button next to MySQL to open phpMyAdmin.
+3. Once MySQL has started – Open phpMyAdmin, to do that click on the "Admin" button next to MySQL.
 4. Create the Database:

       .
 In phpMyAdmin, click New on the left panel.